hashicorp/katakoda/consul-hcs-azure/step6.md

-You will need to configure an ingress gateway to use demo application.
+You will need to configure an ingress gateway to use the demo application.

 ### Create a config entry